Noise Injection: Improving Out-of-Distribution Generalization for Limited Size Datasets: RESULTS

 \section{RESULTS}

-For each experiment, the final metric values were averaged over 10 runs with 10 different random seeds (in our case, we consistently use 73, 7, 46, 24, 49, 94, 29, 34, 8, 25).
+For each experiment, the final metric values were averaged over 31 runs with 31 different random seeds.

-When using BIMCV-COVID-19+ and Padchest as our ID sources, our empirical results demonstrate that noise-based data augmentation \textbf{significantly improved} the model generalization to external data sources.
-Specifically, it reduced the gap of the 5 metrics between the baseline and noise-based from $0.03-0.18$ to $0.01-0.08$, highlighting that our model was capable of generalizing despite a limited training data in size and source diversity.
-A detailed summary is provided in Table~\ref{tab:results_1}.
+When utilizing BIMCV-COVID-19+ and Padchest as primary ID sources, our empirical results demonstrate that noise injection, or noise-based data augmentation, could significantly improve model generalization to external data sources.
+As shown in Table~\ref{tab:run2_robustness_results}, our technique effectively halved the generalization gap for AUC, accuracy, and recall while recall remained relatively the same.

+Interestingly, in Table~\ref{tab:performance_comparison_run2}, F1 score was higher in OOD setting than ID by a margin of $0.037$ following noise augmentation.
+However, our ablation studies (Table~\ref{tab:performance_comparison}), in which we used a small consortium of unrelated medical networks for training, reveal a contrasting trend: Specificity exhibited a significant decline.
+We suspect that data composition might have played a key role in this phenomena as suggested by ref.~\citenum{ahmed2021discovery} that data from the same medical networks can mitigate the effects of shortcuts and, perhaps, facilitate learning reasonable biomarkers that can translate well across distributions.